 When wet trimming, cut branches individually so that you can trim each one first before moving on.

 Trimming immediately after harvesting cannabis is easier, as sugar leaves haven’t closed in on the buds.

 Wet trimming means more chlorophyll in the leaves, however, which may lead to a lingering grasslike aroma.

 Finally, place your carefully trimmed nugs on a drying rack.
 Leave your marijuana harvest in a cool, dark room with decent airflow.

 Remember to turn the buds regularly to dry your crop evenly and to avoid misshapen buds.

 Tips for harvesting marijuana

-- Place a label with the strain’s name and the date it started drying can help when you have multiple breeds.
+- Attach a label with the strain’s name and the date it started drying to help differentiate between multiple breeds.

 What comes next?